lukeeffenberger/caps-net/README.md

 `dimension_representation.ipynb`.
 It loads the weights stored in `model_weights/`.
 You can open it with `jupyter notebook dimension_representation.ipynb`.

-There are two differenten functions in there:
+There are two different functions in there:

-- `random_digit_all_dimensions()`: This will just get a random sample for a random digit from the training data and perturb all dimensions, each at a time, and plot all the resulting images.
+- `random_digit_all_dimensions()`: This will just get a random sample for a random digit from the training data and perturb all dimensions, each one at a time, and plot all the resulting images.
 This can be used to broadly explore what the reconstruction network does.
 - `specific_digit_specific_dimension(digit, dimension)`: For a specified digit (0-9) this function will get a random sample for this digit from the training data and only plot the perturbation results for the specific dimension.
-This can be used to affirmate findings from the broad exploration before.
+This can be used to affirm findings from the broad exploration before.

 ### Using the layer modules
 We implemented the different layers in classes for easily constructing new capsule networks.
 These clases can be found in the